zachvp/simcity-bikinibottom/README.md

 ###Zach Vega-Perkins
 + Housing design, implementation and GUI.
   + After clicking on a Pineapple, a view opens up displaying all of the apartments inside a complex.
 Apartments house all the residents of SimCity including the Landlords and MaintenanceWorkers.
 Additionally, an info panel pops up with the name of the house.
-  + Landlords charge residents every day at 9am game time, while apartments must be maintained every day at 4pm
+  + Landlords charge residents every day at 9am game time, while apartments must be maintained every day at 4pm.
+Maintenance workers enter apartments in the form of white squares when fixing apartments.
   + Residents eat when they have not been to a resident in a while.
 Residents make a Krabby Patty when they are hungry.
   + Residents are represented by Spongebob, who has the pet snail Gary.
 + Abstract GUI classes for animation.